Perform integration of cells across conditions to identify cells that are similar to each other

 1 dimensional reduction calculated: pca

-# Check which assays are stored in objects
+# Check which assays are stored in objectssplit_seurat@assays

 $RNA